After purchasing your projector, what’s next? Do you just turn it on and point it towards your screen?

 - Depending on the bracket, the process can be quite complicated.

-- Extra expenses go into buying cables to reach power outlets below.
+- Extra expenses go into buying cables to reach the power outlets below.

 - Cheap ceiling mounts can shift over time and ruin the angle of your picture.

-The idea is to have space behind that wall.
-It may be another bedroom or a closet.
+The trick is to have some space behind the wall – maybe it’s another room or even a closet.

-Just build an appropriate stand or cabinet behind the wall to hold your projector.
+Just set up a sturdy stand or a cabinet back there to hold your projector.

 Projector soffits are like wooden box houses for a projector.
 Most designers of home theater systems use this.